Surrey Cricket Foundation - Kia Oval Skip to main content

 We’re working to change lives & inspire people in Surrey & South London from all backgrounds through the game of cricket.

-• The Surrey Junior Cricket Championship saw over 17,000 young people participating in 5,600+ matches across the 2022 season.
+• The Surrey Junior Cricket Championship saw another year of growth, with 18,660 young players participating across the 2024 season.

 For more information and to get in contact with the team, visit their website here.